DCAN-Labs/simnibs_cifti_tools_RTD2/docs/Efield_generator.md

 -path_mri_processed_data: Path to processed data (derivatives) in BIDS format, the processed data needs to contain the T1 nifti file and optionally the T2 nifti file

--XYZ_native or -XYZ_atlas: Coordinates of the target to stimulate X, Y and Z in Native space (or atlas space) Grayordinate.
+-XYZ_native or -XYZ_atlas: Coordinates of the target to stimulate X, Y and Z in Native space (or atlas space) Grayordinate (Simnibs Cifti Tools is able to convert between

 -output_folder: The generated outputs are stored in a standardized format in the designated output folder.